 We note that our students do their internships all over the world and come back from Hong Kong, Tokyo, Berlin, Rio de Janeiro, Stockholm, Shanghai, Barcelona, New York, Montreal, London, Milan, Sydney … The CAD now has a database of all these international internships, which makes it easier for our students to fulfil their dream.

-As a result: 97% of CAD graduates found their job in less than 3 months.
+As a result: 97% of CAD graduates find their job in less than 3 months.

 *As a private college, the CAD does not issue a state degree.